Iowa Lactation Education

 Target Audience: hospital staff, provider office staff, doctors, nurse practitioners, midwives, nurses, dietitians, public health staff, WIC staff, peer counselors, childbirth educators, nurse educators, doulas, family support workers, La Leche League leaders, and any others working with breastfeeding families.

-Continuing Education: Iowa Breastfeeding Coalition will provide continuing education for nurses, dietitians, and CERPs as requested by the hosting agency.
+Continuing Education: Iowa Breastfeeding Coalition will provide continuing education for nurses and CERPs as requested by the hosting agency.

 Outline & Objectives for Sessions: